You cannot copy content of this website, your IP is being recorded

 Types of Headaches: Symptoms, Causes, Treatments

 Headaches are one of the most common medical complaints, and they are experienced by people of all ages, genders, and backgrounds.
 They can range in intensity from mild aches to severe and debilitating pain.
-It is estimated that over 45 million Americans suffer from chronic headaches and many more experience occasional or situational headaches.
-Headaches are caused by a variety of factors including stress, dehydration, emotional issues, physical injury, or medical conditions.
+Headaches are caused by a variety of factors, including stress, dehydration, emotional issues, physical injury, or medical conditions.
 If you are suffering from headaches, don’t delay and come to Koala® Center For Sleep & TMJ Disorders and talk to our providers.
-For more information, call us or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+For more information, contact us or visit us online to book an appointment.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, El Paso TX, and Wausau WI.

-Types of Headaches: Symptoms, Causes, and Treatments Near Me in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+Types of Headaches: Symptoms, Causes, and Treatments in Bloomington IL, Peoria – Dunlap IL, El Paso TX, and Wausau WI.

-Types of Headaches: Symptoms, Causes, and Treatments Near Me in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+Types of Headaches: Symptoms, Causes, and Treatments in Bloomington IL, Peoria – Dunlap IL, El Paso TX, and Wausau WI.

 Table of Contents: